lilly-lizard/Goshenite/notes.md

 		2. overlay pass
 2. organise shaders directory structure and content
 	- would be nice to structure as per how I conceptualize the code i.e. - DONE
-		1. user interface -> intuitive, ux/gui
+		1. user interface -> intuitive, fast and clear feedback. ux/gui
-		2. backend -> optimized, rendering code
+		2. backend -> optimized. rendering code
-		3. engine -> abstraction, connecting glue between user interface and backend
+		3. engine -> abstraction. connecting glue between user interface and backend
 	- clearly defined design goals for each section of the code
 	- could try minimizing the coupling between backend and ui
 3. raster bounding boxes (hard-coded AABB for now)